 As Jerusalem was the seat of empire under the typical Kingdom of God, it will again occupy the same position, and be "the city of the Great King."
 (Psa.
-48: 2; Matt.
-5: 35) A city is a symbol of a kingdom or dominion, and so God's Kingdom is symbolized by the New Jerusalem, the new dominion coming from heaven to earth.
-At first it will consist of only the spiritual class, the Bride of Christ, which, as seen by John, will gradually come down to earth; that is, it will gradually come into power as the present empires break in pieces, during the Day of the Lord.
-In due time, however, the earthly phase of this city or government will be established, parts or members of which will be the ancient worthies.
-There will not be two (governments), but one city, one heavenly government, the one for which Abraham looked, "a city which hath foundations"-a government established in righteousness, being founded upon the sure rock foundation of the righteousness of Christ the Redeemer, the value of man's ransom which he gave, and the firmness of divine justice, which can no more condemn the redeemed than it could previously excuse the guilty.
-Rom.
+48: 2: Matt.
+5: 35.)
+A city is a symbol of a kingdom or dominion, and so God's Kingdom is symbolized by the New Jerusalem, the new dominion coming from heaven to earth.
+At first it will consist of only the spiritual class, the Bride of Christ. which, as seen by John, will gradually come down to earth; that is, it will gradually come into power as the present empires break in pieces, during the Day of the Lord. time, however, the earthly phase of this city or government will be established, parts or members of which will be the There will not be two cities (governancient worthies. ments), but one city, one heavenly government, the one for which Abraham looked, "a city which hath foundations" -a government established in righteousness, being founded upon the sure rock foundation of the righteousness of Christ the Redeemer, the value of man's ransom which he gave, and the firmness of divine justice, which can no more condemn the redeemed than it could previously excuse the guilty.-Rom.
 8: 31-34; 1 Cor.
+3: 11.

-3: 11 laid in justice can never be moved, and whose builder and designer is God!
-It is in the light which will shine from this glorious city (kingdom) of God that the nations (people) will walk on the highway of holiness, up to perfection and to full harmony with God.
-Rev. 21: 24
+Glorious City of Peace! whose walls signify salvation, protection and blessing to all who enter it, whose foundations laid in justice can never be moved, and whose builder and designer is God!
+It is in the light which will shine from this glorious city (kingdom) of God that the nations (people) will walk on the highway of holiness, up to perfection and to full harmony with God.-Rev. 21: 24.